How to Fix The Ping Error Request Timed Out?

 Minimum = 132ms, Maximum = 901ms, Average = 441ms

-When you ping the Google DNS address, you received two replies and two Request timed out messages.
-Let us check why do I receive two intermittent Request timed out replies.
+While pinging the Google DNS server address, I received two replies and two Request Timed Out messages.
+Let us check why I received two intermittent Request Timed Out messages.

 A loose network connection or old network components can cause this issue.
 In that case, I recommend you perform a complete network power cycle to fix it.